 We often get asked about replacing eggs and butter in sweet treats.
 This couldn’t be easier.
 Butter is just a form of fat, so most other vegetable fats will do to replace it.
 I’ve used sunflower oil in this case, but rapeseed oil and coconut oil will also be fine.

 There are several ways eggs can be replaced in cakes e.g. mashed banana, linseed eggs, aquafaba (that’s the water from a tin of chickpeas).
 Linseed tends to be my go-to for replacing eggs.
-A linseed egg is made from 1 tbsp milled / blended linseed and 2 tbsp water.
-You mix it together and it makes a jelly-like substance which simply binds the mixture (like an egg – that’s all egg was ever there for, not taste nor for rising etc).
+A linseed egg is made from 1 tablespoon milled / blended linseed and 2 tablespoon water.
+You mix it together and it makes a jelly-like substance which simply binds the mixture (like an egg - that’s all egg was ever there for, not taste nor for rising etc).
 You can buy whole linseed and blend it yourself, or you buy ready blended linseed.
-When you go to buy linseed, you may notice it can be golden or brown – both work just as well as each other.
+When you go to buy linseed, you may notice it can be golden or brown - both work just as well as each other.
 We recommend this one, or if you have a zero waste store near you, most will sell linseed.

 Enjoy sharing these Vegan Cinnamon and Macadamia Biscuits with White Chocolate Drizzle with friends and family!
 (They make a FAB last minute present idea too!)